 March 17, 2008

-Niger Launches $23 Million Millennium Challenge Threshold Program to Promote Girls’ Education, Combat Corruption, Reduce Red Tape
+Niger Launches $23 Million Millennium Challenge Threshold Program to Promote Girls’ Education, Comt Corruption, Reduce Red Tape

 Niamey, Niger — Nigerien Prime Minister Seini Oumarou and Millennium Challenge Corporation (MCC) Deputy CEO Rodney Bent today officiated at the signing of a $23 million threshold program.
 Minister of Finance Ali Mahamane Lamine Zeine and USAID West Africa Mission Director Henderson Patrick signed the agreement.
 The three-year program focuses on bolstering girls’ education, reducing public corruption, streamlining business creation procedures and improving rights and access to land.

 “MCC congratulates the people and government of Niger for their exemplary program to improve primary education for girls, tackle corruption, and simplify business and land registration,” said MCC Deputy CEO Rodney Bent.
 “Education is an essential tool for fighting poverty.
 MCC is proud to work with the people of Niger to ensure that Nigerien girls have the chance to create new and better opportunities for themselves.”

 Mr. Bent added “We thank our colleagues at USAID and the U.S. Embassy in Niger led by Ambassador Bernadette Allen for their efforts in bringing this program forward.”